Giselle: Act I

 The ballet opens on a sunny autumnal morning in the Rhineland during the Middle Ages.
 The grape harvest is in progress.
 Duke Albrecht of Silesia, a young nobleman, has fallen in love with a shy, beautiful peasant girl named Giselle, despite being engaged to Bathilde, the Duke of Courland's daughter.
 He disguises himself as a humble villager called "Loys" to court the enchanting and innocent Giselle, who knows nothing of his true identity.
 With the help of his squire, he hides his fine attire, hunting horn, and sword before coaxing her out of her house to romance her as the harvest festivities begin.

 Hilarion, a local gamekeeper, is also in love with Giselle and is highly suspicious of the newcomer who has won her affections.
-He tries to convince her that her beau can't be trusted, but she ignores his warnings.
+He tries to convince her that her beau can not be trusted, but she ignores his warnings.
 Her mother, Berthe, is very protective of her, as she has a weak heart that leaves her in delicate health.
 She discourages a relationship between Giselle and Loys, thinking Hilarion would be a better match, and disapproves of her fondness for dancing, due to the strain on her heart.

 A party of noblemen seeking refreshment following the rigors of the hunt arrive in the village with Bathilde among them.
 Albrecht hurries away, knowing he would be recognized and greeted by her, exposing him as a nobleman.
 The villagers welcome the party, offer them drinks, and perform several dances.
 Bathilde is charmed with Giselle's sweet and demure nature, not knowing of her relationship with Albrecht.
 Giselle is honored when Bathilde offers her a necklace as a gift before the group of nobles depart.